 Thanks for writing Fatima and sharing your traditions with us!

 PS The part about tying the grass to get married is particularly interesting -I just wrote about the symbolism behind the English phrase, "to tie the knot" (i.e. to get married).
 There are many traditions around the world in which tying a knot signifies love and marriage.

 This article was posted on Tuesday, June 10th, 2014 at 3:13 pm and is filed under Countries & Cultures, Customs and Traditions, Holidays Around the World, Iran, Languages, Love, New Years, Nowruz - Persian New Year, Persian, Tie the Knot, Weddings, Weddings, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply